DHTMLX/docs-todolist/docs/guides/localization.md

 # Localization

-Present the interface of DHTMLX To Do List in any language.
+Display the DHTMLX To Do List interface in any language.
 The library provides a number of predefined locales and lets you create custom ones.
 By default, DHTMLX To Do List uses the [English locale](#default-locale).

 ## Default locale